 RPR reviewers reported they were positively received by doctors.
-Most agreed doctors were receptive to the practice visit and the reviewers' feedback (Figure 23).
-Compared to the 2014 survey, a higher proportion strongly agreed with each statement.
+Most agreed doctors were receptive to the practice visit and the reviewers' feedback, although 6% disagreed that doctors seemed receptive to the visits (Figure 21).

-Figure 23.
-Reviewers' views on doctors' reactions to RPR (Reviewer survey, n = 22).
+Figure 21.
+Reviewers' views on doctors' reactions to RPR (Reviewer survey, n = 17).